reduxjs/redux/docs/recipes/UsageWithTypescript.md

 }
 ```

-It is highly recommended to use action creators in your dispatch since we can reuse the work that has been to type check these functions.
+It is highly recommended to use action creators in your dispatch since we can reuse the work that has already been done to type check these functions.

 ## Notes & Considerations